pet2cattle/kubectl-eks/README.md

 # kubectl-eks

 A kubectl plugin for **managing Amazon EKS clusters**.
-This plugin provides convenient commands for listing, inspecting, and switching between EKS clusters and their associated resources.
+This plugin provides convenient commands for listing, inspecting, and switching between EKS clusters.

 <!-- vscode-markdown-toc -->
 * [Prerequisites](#Prerequisites)